-Whenever you turn on the hot water it travels from this holding tank, through the water pipes and into your hot water faucet, dishwasher, laundry washing machine, shower, or tub.
+Whenever you turn on the hot water, it travels from this holding tank through the water pipes and into your hot water faucet, dishwasher, laundry washing machine, shower, or tub.
 The idea behind it is that there is a constant supply of hot water whenever you need it.
-The supply is available immediately and when the tank begins to run low on how water more is heated before it ever empties.
+The supply is available immediately and when the tank begins to run low on hot water, more is heated before it ever empties.

-In concept the system works, however it does take a tremendous amount of resources in order to operate at all times of the day and night.
+It’s a great theory, however it does take a tremendous amount of resources in order to operate at all times of the day and night.
 Tankless water heaters also provide homeowners with a constant supply of hot water, however the major difference is that they accomplish this feat without the need to work non-stop.
-With a tankless device there is absolutely zero need to constantly heat a supply of water for future use.
+With a tankless device, there is absolutely zero need to constantly heat a supply of water for future use.

 Just the same as traditional water tank heating systems, the tankless heater is typically powered by the same energy source that heats the house.
-These may include electricity, natural gas, oil, and propane to name a few.
-Speaking of energy sources the United State Department of Energy maintains that a household that uses forty-one gallons or less of hot water per day will save anywhere from twenty four to thirty four-percent on their energy bill when using a tankless water heater.
+These may include electricity, natural gas, oil, or propane to name a few.
+Speaking of energy sources, the United States Department of Energy maintains that a household that uses forty-one gallons or less of hot water per day will save anywhere from twenty-four to thirty-four percent on their energy bill when using a tankless water heater.